-When spring exploded this year — in a patchwork blanket of bright colour, little leaves unfurling like party poppers — it felt new.
-To me, at least.
-I had no deja-vu; I couldn’t recall the same season in my Edinburgh memories from last year.
-It could well have been due to other distractions at the time but — whatever it was — spring seemed more vivid … Continue reading Exploring Edinburgh: A blossom walking tour!
+When spring explodes in Edinburgh — in a patchwork blanket of bright colour, little leaves unfurling like party poppers — it always feels brand new (to me, at least).
+I can never recall this season in Scotland’s capital as vivid as it appears to my tired, winter-dulled eyes.
+When you have an afternoon to yourself at this time of year (following a brilliant brunch with … Continue reading Exploring Edinburgh: A blossom walking tour!

 It feels like spring has truly arrived.
 The streets are buzzing with cosmopolitans sporting denim jackets (myself included).
 Cliques sit outside hipster cafés and bars in the mild heat.
 The brave souls among us even have their pale legs out in the sunshine (myself not included).
 This is the kind of weather I’d forgotten I loved, back in the wilds of winter when I was hoping … Continue reading Exploring Edinburgh: Duddingston & Dr Neil’s Garden